How We Potty Trained Our Toddler in One Day (and What Worked) - Baby Chick

 How to Potty Train in One Day | Baby Chick

-“If you have to go pee or poop in the potty, let mama know.
+“If you have to go pee or poop in the potty, let Mama know.
 Okay?”
 Seriously, say this every two to five minutes.
 You see, toddlers will forget about the potty.
-They will pee wherever they are, just like they are used to with a diaper on.
+They will pee wherever they are, just like they do with a diaper on.
 But if you constantly remind them, they remember to tell you they need to go.

 Never ask, “Do you have to go to the potty?”
 Your child will say no, even if they have to.
-By saying, “Let me know if you need to go poop or pee in the potty,” it gives the child the decision to let you know.
+By saying, “Let me know if you need to go poop or pee in the potty,” you give the child the option to let you know.

-Accidents will happen.
-A LOT.
-When they do happen, it’s imperative to remain calm, but you can express disappointment.
+When they do happen, it’s imperative to remain calm while expressing disappointment.
 No yelling.
 When there’s an accident, it’s essential to say, “You had an accident.
 Pee and poop go in the potty.
 Let’s clean up.”
-Say this with some disappointment in your voice, but never yelling.
+Say this with some disappointment in your voice, but never yell.

 If you catch your child peeing or pooping, run to the potty.
-Even if just one drop gets in the potty, celebrate BIG!
+Even if just one drop gets in the potty, celebrate enthusiastically!

-Giving a reward like candy or a sticker is common when your child goes on the potty, but this can backfire.
+Giving a reward like candy or a sticker is common when your child goes in the potty, but this can backfire.
 My friend gave her daughter an M&M every time she went on the potty, which worked for them.
-But it was pretty funny when their little girl started to pretend to go potty to get an M&M – how cute is this?!
+But it was pretty funny when their little girl started to pretend to go potty to get an M&M. Honestly, it was pretty funny.

-So it’s best not to give any reward every time they go.
-Eventually, there is no more excitement around the reward, or they will want just the reward without going on the potty.
+So it’s best not to give them any reward every time they go.
+Eventually, there will be no more excitement around the reward, or they will want just the reward without going on the potty.

 After our little trumpet music session and dance, the special potty toy is put away for the next potty party, but the excitement and celebration didn’t stop there . . .

 Next, we would call Grammie and Papa to share the news.
-Make it a huge deal.
-This is enough to motivate kids to go in the potty.
+Make it feel exciting and celebratory.
+For many toddlers, that excitement and encouragement are motivating enough to go in the potty.

-Set the timer every 10 minutes for the first two hours of day one.
+Set the timer to go off every 10 minutes for the first two hours of day one.
 When it goes off, it’s time to sit on the potty.

 Sit for a few minutes.